tiagosaurus/Mock-Up/Deliverable.md

         Retrieving the same member from the DB after the changes have been made.
         Ensuring that this instance of the member is identical to a premade member object with the desired values in each parameter.

    4.a.
-Deleting an instance of a previously existing member and ensuring that the boolean returned correctly indicates whether or not
+Deleting an instance of a previously existing member and ensuring that the boolean returned correctly indicates whether
-        the member is actually gone from the DB table.
+        the member is removed from the DB table.

    4.b.
 Deleting a non-existing member from the DB and ensuring that the remove method returns false and correctly handles a non-               existing object in the system.

 As we continue developing our adaptor we plan to develop similar tests for each different object in the system.

-More specifically, we will create almost identical tests for:
+More specifically, we will create nearly identical tests for:
    - Image objects
    - Post objects
    - Comment objects
    - Filter Objects
    - Credit card objects

-As well as more specific unit tests for each individual object once they are fully implemented in the system.
+Additionally, we will have more specific unit tests for each individual object once fully implemented in the system.

-Some edges cases we are looking out for:
+Edges cases we are looking out for:
    - Checking to make sure objects exist in the system before attempting to create instances of them.
-   - Making sure duplicate objects are not created.
+   - Avoiding creation of duplicate objects.
-   - Making sure duplicate objects can not be created through changing the parameters of a different object with the set methods.
+   - Ensuring duplicate objects cannot be created through changing the parameters of a different object with the set methods.

 ### Integration Testing

 As we develop our current project we have to run the database servers and our basic Django project off of a localhost server.
 As the
-Web Server teams get farther into development we will look to test our currently functioning DBAdaptor class with it being hosted on a universal server that can be accessed simultaneously by any team member or members of the backend teams.
+Web Server teams get further into development we will look into testing our currently functioning DBAdaptor class with it being hosted on a universal server that can be accessed simultaneously by any team member or members of the backend teams.
 As such, we will work with backend teams to retest our current test suite to ensure that the public API is functioning correctly for the purposes of the backend teams.